| Using

 itself is a simple fluctuation in a void and ultimately

 nothingness prevails.
+The

 performance lasts 15 minutes (not including set-up time)

-confined space so it can be filled with smoke.
+and needs to take place in aconfined space so it can be filled with smoke.

 The